elixir-cloud-aai/mock-TES/README.md

 * queue_time :
     Given the current load on this TES instance, returns an estimate of the time that a task with the given resource requirements will spend in the task queue.

+another set of [specs](/mock_tes/specs/spec_for_update.yaml) are used to allow the user to access an endpoint ```CostsUpdate``` to allow the modification of costs without the redeployment of the service.
+(You can use the same Swagger ui to (explained below) to explore their functionality as for the [modified-TES](/mock_tes/specs/schema.task_execution_service.d55bf88.openapi.modified.yaml) specs.

 ## Usage